exehda-issa/technologies/logstash/README.md

 - ModSecurity
 - and others...

-The ap_client_info.py is a personalized script use to collect statistics from a specific access point.
+The ap_client_info.py is a personalized script used to collect statistics from a particular access point vendor.

 The iana_services.yaml is a file that can be used to map network ports to services.